Acton Town tube station: Piccadilly line

+On the Piccadilly line, Acton Town station is between Ealing Common (on the Uxbridge branch) or South Ealing (on the Heathrow branch) to the west and Hammersmith (or Turnham Green during the early mornings and late evenings) to the east.

-Train frequencies vary throughout the day, but generally operate every 2–5 minutes eastbound, Off-Peak = 3 tph to Uxbridge and 3 tph to Rayners Lane, Peak = 6 tph to Uxbridge and 6 tph to Rayners Lane, and every 2–7 minutes westbound to Heathrow Terminal 2 & 3 and Terminal 5 or via the Heathrow Terminal 4 loop.
+Train frequencies vary throughout the day, but generally operate every 2–5 minutes eastbound, Off-peak services include 3 trains per hour (tph) to Uxbridge and 3 tph to Rayners Lane.
+At peak times there are 6 tph to Uxbridge and 6 tph to Rayners Lane, and every 2–7 minutes westbound to Heathrow Terminal 2 & 3 and Terminal 5 or via the Heathrow Terminal 4 loop.
 Since 16 December 2016, Acton Town is also served by Night Tube trains between Cockfosters and Heathrow Terminal 5.

 During occasional closures on the District line, the Piccadilly line provides additional services to serve destinations on the District line such as Ealing Broadway.
 This is done either by diverting some trains bound for Rayners Lane and Uxbridge, or as a shuttle from Acton Town.
 Also, Piccadilly line trains may also run on the District line tracks between Hammersmith and Acton Town to serve the District line stations with no platforms on the Piccadilly line, namely Ravenscourt Park, Stamford Brook, Turnham Green and Chiswick Park.
 (Note: Ravenscourt Park has four platforms, two platforms for each line but the Piccadilly line platforms are rarely used.
 Stamford Brook has three platforms, one island and one side platform.
 The island platform is used by westbound District and Piccadilly line services while the side platform is used by eastbound District line services only.
 Note that the Piccadilly line platform is also not frequently used.
 Piccadilly line services call at Turnham Green in the early mornings and late evenings only.)